DFE-Digital/register-trainee-teachers/app/views/pages/accessibility.md

 The upload file function is unavailable whilst navigating using speech recognition software.
 This is a known flaw of speech recognition software.

-We’ve assessed the cost of fixing the navigation issues and accessing information, as well as the costs associated with interactive tools and transactions.
-We believe that proceeding with these changes now would place a <a class='govuk-link' href="https://www.legislation.gov.uk/uksi/2018/952/regulation/7/made" rel="noreferrer noopener" target="_blank">disproportionate burden (opens in new tab)</a> within the meaning of the accessibility regulations.
+We’ve assessed the cost of fixing the navigation issues and accessing information, and the costs associated with interactive tools and transactions.
+We believe that proceeding with these changes now would place a <a class="govuk-link" href="https://www.legislation.gov.uk/uksi/2018/952/regulation/7/made" rel="noreferrer noopener" target="_blank">disproportionate burden (opens in new tab)</a> within the meaning of the accessibility regulations.
 We will conduct another assessment when the supplier contract is up for renewal, likely in 2026.

 ## What we’re doing to improve accessibility